jdsn/nbuexplorer/readme.txt

 C:\Programs\NbuExplorer\dbshell\dbshell.exe

 That's it!
 Once NbuExplorer detects symbian contact database in backup, it will automatically attempt to parse it using dbshell.
-Result should be available in form of vcf files under Contacts section in subfolder named after source contact database file.
-Raw data extracted from database should be visible in parsing log.

 Usage
 ===================